The NHS pension scheme as a sessional GP

 You should agree this in advance with the practice in case the worst happens.

-Where a GP (including a freelance GP locum) has passed away and therefore cannot complete their pension forms, their legal personal representatives must complete the forms.
+Where a GP (including a freelance GP locum) dies and therefore cannot complete their pension forms, their legal personal representatives must complete the forms.
 NHS Pensions would obviously assist with the delicate process.

 Workaround three